 Methods to Connect Stripe to BigQuery

-Here is the list of methods you can use to connect Stripe to BigQuery in a seamless fashion:
+Here is the demonstration of methods you can use to connect Stripe to BigQuery in a seamless fashion:

-Method 1: Using Webhooks to connect Stripe to BigQuery
+Method 1: Using Hevo to connect Stripe to BigQuery

 Stripe uses REST API principles for accessing, storing, and retrieving data.
-You can know more about their APIs from here.
 They support JSON for the response.
 Stripe API supports core resources, like balance, customers, events, disputes, etc. All these resources support CRUD operations using HTTP verbs on their associated endpoints.
 This blog uses CURL, but you can also work with Postman, Hyper, etc.

 To load data from Stripe to BigQuery, you need to follow these steps: